python-trio/asyncclick/README.rst

         hello(_anyio_backend="trio")  # or asyncio, or curio

 .. note::
-    Trio-Click automagically starts an anyio event loop and runs your code asynchronously.
+    AsyncClick automagically starts an anyio event loop and runs your code asynchronously.

 And what it looks like when run: